jwood74/aus_senate_results/README.md

 # ToDo
 + optimise atl distribution
 + don't distribute if electect by exact number
++ elect all if remaining candidates equals number to elect
++ order of election if two elected with same number of votes
 + Allow a candidate to be excluded from beginning (as was the case when candidates became ineligible)
 + Pretty output of final result
 + Show output for each step of count